open-telemetry/opentelemetry-collector-contrib/receiver/kafkametricsreceiver/README.md

         - `password`: The Kerberos password used for authenticate with KDC
         - `config_file`: Path to Kerberos configuration. i.e /etc/krb5.conf
         - `keytab_file`: Path to keytab file. i.e /etc/security/kafka.keytab
-        - `disable_pafxfast`: Disable PA_FX_FAST.
-If this is true then pre-authentication FAST negotiation will be disabled
+        - `disable_fast_negotiation`: Disable FAST pre-authentication framework.
+Some common Kerberos implementations do not support FAST negotiation.
 ## Examples:

 1) Basic configuration with all scrapers: